jackbenny/scripts_grundkurs/README.md

-# Scripts for the scripting course #
+# Scripts for the scripting class #

 Here I'll save my misc scripts for the Bash scripting class